Aluminum | The Sustainability Advantage

-Auto manufacturers, commercial truck makers and suppliers across the globe are racing to revolutionize cars and trucks to reduce their "carbon footprint" while ensuring they still meet consumer and industry needs.
-That’s why aluminum use in the automotive sector is at an all-time high – with further projections of accelerated growth – and automakers are projecting average vehicle aluminum content to nearly double by 2025.
+The global transportation industry is racing to revolutionize cars and trucks to reduce carbon emissions associated with climate change while ensuring they still meet consumer and industry needs.
+That’s why, in part, aluminum use in the automotive sector is at an all-time high – with further projections of accelerated growth – and automakers are projecting average vehicle aluminum content to nearly double by 2025.

 - Aluminum is infinitely recyclable without degradation to the material, with nearly 75 percent of all aluminum produced since 1888 still in use today.